H3llKa1ser/B00t2R00t/Methodology/Web Applications/XXE.md

 ### 4) Remote Code Execution

 In this case we need to be careful with special characters (| < > { } &) as well, as they will break our command, you could even consider encode them.
 For case see that in example below we replaced all spaces in the above XML code with $IFS, to avoid breaking the XML syntax.
+Another trick to use for RCE is URL encoding the \n character (newline) with %0a.

+Example command you can use to test is: %0als

         <?xml version="1.0"?>
         <!DOCTYPE email [